-Stereoisomers are the isomers that have different geometrical arrangement of bonds in space but the same composition.
-Conformation is a property in which rotation of groups about a bond takes place due to which different spatial arrangements arise.
-Conformation isomers are a type of stereoisomers in which we can convert one isomers to another one, just by rotating it around a single bond.
-Now let us understand it with the help of an example:
+Conformation is a property of atoms in which rotation of groups about a carbon-carbon single bond takes place.
+The rotation usually results in different spatial arrangements of the atoms.
+Likewise, conformation isomers are a type of stereoisomers where we can convert one isomer to another one, just by rotating it around a single bond.
+Let us further understand the concept with the help of an example:

-It has two substituents i.e. methyl groups attached to the two end carbon atoms.
-Methyl group is comparatively larger than hydrogen atoms.
-Everything on the front side is eclipsing the structure in the backside when looked at from any one carbon atom to the other.
-One methyl group is just in front of the other methyl group, and the other hydrogen atoms are kept just at the back of other hydrogen atoms.
-So this structure is completely eclipsing i.e. they are fully eclipsed.
-This conformational isomer of butane is known as Syn conformation.
-Now if we rotate the front methyl group by \(60^\circ \)
+- When we look at the chemical structure of butane, we can see that it has two substituents which are methyl groups attached to the two end carbon atoms.
+The methyl group is comparatively larger than hydrogen atoms.
+However, we can also see that everything on the front side is eclipsing with the structure in the backside.
+One methyl group is present in front of the other methyl group, and the other hydrogen atoms are kept at the back of other hydrogen atoms.
+In short, the structure is completely eclipsing or they are fully eclipsed.

 - Now, if we rotate the front methyl group by 60° or when the dihedral angle is 60° then there is a formation of gauche or staggered conformation.
 It basically has the presence of identical groups at 60 degrees from one another.
 This type of conformation is more stable as there is a little steric hindrance between the same molecules.

 - If we make the dihedral angle as 120° then this form of isomer is also known as eclipsed conformation.
 However, this eclipsed form is quite different from the previous fully eclipsed state.
 The basic difference is that in this the methyl group is eclipsing the hydrogen atom and not the methyl group.

 - On rotating the isomer at an angle of 180° the two methyl groups are found to lie exactly opposite to each other.
 This conformation is known as staggered conformation or anti conformation.